 In quantum mechanics, the state of a physical system is described by the so-called wave function (or the “wavefunction”).
-All attempts by Schrödinger, who first introduced the wavefunction, and others to interpret it as a scalar potential of some physical field, or as the de Broglie wave (as in particle-wave dualism) were not successful.
+All attempts by Schrödinger, who first introduced the wave function, and others to interpret it as a scalar potential of some physical field, or as the de Broglie wave (as in particle-wave dualism) were not successful.
 In 1926, Max Born noticed that the squared amplitude of the wavefunction of a particle in a given region gives the probability of finding the particle in this region.
 He suggested that the wavefunction represented not a physical reality but rather our knowledge of the quantum state of an object.

-The wavefunction represents our knowledge of all possible quantum-mechanical states of an object.
-In other words, the quantum-mechanical state of a physical system is a linear superposition (in its simplest form linear superposition is a sum) of all possible states of this system.
+The wave function represents our knowledge of all possible quantum-mechanical states of an object and their probabilities.
+In other words, the quantum-mechanical state of a physical system is a linear superposition (in its simplest form, linear superposition is a sum) of all possible states of this system.
 Thus, for example, in state A, an electron can have its spin up (as if the electron was rotating clockwise); in state B, an electron can have its spin down (as if the electron was rotating counterclockwise); and in a state of superposition, the state of electron is a superposition of states A and B, i.e., the spin is up and down at the same time (as if the electron was rotating clockwise and counterclockwise simultaneously)!

-In another example, the state vector for a left circularly polarized photon yL is a linear superposition of the vertical yv and horizontal states.
+In another example, the state vector for a left circularly polarized photon is a linear superposition of the vertical and horizontal states.

 To understand what is going on here, we will generalize the quantum-mechanical concepts of superposition and entanglement to any system or object.
 If a system can be in a state A and a state B (whatever that states may be), we will say that, when there is no information about the state, the system is in a state of superposition of A and B. We will also say that any two objects, once interacted, remain entangled if there is something that still connects them together.

-Based on these definitions, husband and wife are entangled (not in the quantum-mechanical sense, of course, but in a metaphorical sense).
+Based on these definitions, the husband and wife are entangled (not in the quantum-mechanical sense, of course, but in this metaphorical sense).
 Spouses are connected by the bonds of marriage.
-Just like entangled electrons must have their spins pointing in the opposite directions (if one Up, the other must be Down), so in a family relationship, if one spouse is a husband, the other must be a wife; if one is a male the other one must be a female (the Bible does not allow same-sex marriage).
-Just as two entangled particles form a single unit—they share the same wavefunction —two spouses form a single unit, a family.
+Just like entangled electrons must have their spins pointing in the opposite directions (if one up, the other must be down), so in a family relationship, if one spouse is a husband, the other must be a wife; if one is a male the other one must be a female (the Bible does not allow same-sex marriage).
+Just as two entangled particles form a single unit—they share the same wave function—two spouses form a single unit, a family.
 Just as one particle can only be entangled with one more particle (“quantum monogamy” principle), a wife can only be entangled to one husband.
-If a Sotah is guilty of adultery, not only she dies an unnatural death, but a man with whom she has sinned dies too, because the two of them became entangled!
+If a Sotah is guilty of adultery, not only does she die an unnatural death, but the man with whom she has sinned dies too because the two of them became entangled!

 Sotah impermissibly entangles with another man by secluding herself with him in a room without witnesses.
-Just as the Schrödinger Cat in a box, which is in a blurred state of superposition of being dead and live, the Sotah is in a state of superposition of being innocent and guilty, of being pure and impure.
-To emphasize, the Sotah is not innocent or guilty, she is neither pure or impure.
+Just as the Schrödinger Cat is in a blurred state of superposition of being dead and live, the Sotah is in a state of superposition of being innocent and guilty, of being pure and impure.
+To emphasize, the Sotah is not innocent or guilty, pure or impure.
 Rather she is in a blurred state of superposition of being innocent and guilty, pure and impure at the same time.
 What’s worse, she is now entangled with two men, which is an untenable situation!

 There is an urgent need for a resolution of this untenable state through a collapse of the wavefunction.
-But the wavefunction collapse requires knowledge.
+But the wave function collapse requires knowledge.
 However, there were no witnesses, and nobody has the knowledge of what has transpired behind the closed doors, besides the participants.
-Thus, it is only possible to collapse the wavefunction of the woman through a confession, when the woman enters a plea-bargain and admits her guilt.
+Thus, it is only possible to collapse the wave function of the woman through a confession, when the woman enters a plea-bargain and admits her guilt.
 This is the preferred outcome under the circumstances.
-It is so important to break the impermissible entanglement of this woman with two men that we are willing to grant her immunity from prosecution and, ultimately, from capital punishment, give her a get and set her free.
-With no witnesses present, there is no one else who can collapse the wavefunction.
+It is so important to break the impermissible entanglement of this woman with two men that Torah offers her immunity from prosecution and, ultimately, from capital punishment, the husband gives her a get and sets her free.
+With no witnesses present, there is no one else who can collapse the wave function.

 Just as we cannot have another God, a married woman cannot have another husband or paramour.
 To make sure that God does not choose another nation to be his “bride” (according to the Biblical law, a man can have more than one wife), Rabbeinu Gershon instituted a law that a man can have only one wife.
 Now, this relationship is completely symmetrical.
-Just as in quantum mechanics only two particles can be entangled with each other, only two people — one man and one woman can be married.
+Just as in quantum mechanics only two particles can be entangled with each other, only two people, a man and a woman, can be married.